 The two sampling methods differ in the number of samples since with RASTER =TRUE every combination of individual sampling is computed.
-Thus the total number is $N = N_1 \times N_2 \times ... \times N_n$ where n is the number of DVARS.
+Thus the total number is $N = N_1 \times N_2 \times \ldots \times N_n$ where n is the number of DVARS.
 If for some DVAR a random sampling is chosen then for every sampling point a new random number is computed.
-With RASTER =FALSE the number of sampling points is $N = \min(N_1, N_2, ..., N_n)$, each item of a sequence is used only once.
+With RASTER =FALSE the number of sampling points is $N = \min(N_1, N_2, \dots, N_n)$, each item of a sequence is used only once.

-21.1.3 SAMPLING Command
+22.1.3 SAMPLING Command

 Attribute Description

 VARIABLE Name of the design variable.

 TYPE Sampling method (see next section).

 RANDOM Boolean to control whether sampling mode is random or sequential.
 Default is

 sequential.

 SEED Seed for random sampling (default: 42).

+STEP Increment for randomized sequences (default: 1)

 FNAME File to read the samples from.

-N Number of samples per this design variable.
+Ν Number of samples per this design variable.
 In case of random mode, the minimum

 value over all design variables is used.

-Table 45: Attributes for the command SAMPLING.
+Table 47: Attributes for the command SAMPLING.

-21.1.4 Available Sampling Methods
+22.1.4 Available Sampling Methods

 Method Description FROMFILE The samples are provided by a file.
 A column represents the values of a design variable.
 The first line is the header reading the variable name.
 Not all variables need to be provided in the file.
 This allows also reading variables from different files.
 UNIFORM In sequence mode: Generates an equidistant sequence taking the lower and upper bound of the design variable command as limits.
 In random mode: Uniform random sampling of floats.
 It takes the lower and upper bound of the design variable command as limits.
 UNIFORM_INT In sequence mode: Generates an equidistant sequence of integers taking the lower and upper bound of the design variable command as limits.
 In random mode: Uniform random sampling of integers.
 It takes the lower and upper bound of the design variable command.
 GAUSSIAN In sequence mode: Generates a sequence with a gaussian distribution taking the difference between upper and lower bound of the design variable as 10 σ .
 In random mode: Gaussian random sampling of floats.
 The upper and lower bound are the $\pm 5 \sigma$ limits of the distribution.
+LATIN_HYPERCUBE In random mode only.
+Each dimension is discretized into N (i.e. number of samples) equally distant bins.
+In order to sample a bin in every dimension is randomly selected where the same bin in a dimension occurs only once (exclusive sampling).
+RANDOM_SEQUENCE_UNIFOR Mn_Hafdom mode only.
+Similar to UNIFORM_INT in sequence mode but the values are returned randomly and a value may occur several times or never.
+Together with the STEP attribute.
+RANDOM_SEQUENCE_UNIFOR Min random mode only.
+Similar to UNIFORM in sequence mode but the values are returned randomly and a value may occur several times or never.
+Together with the STEP attribute.

-Table 46: Available sampling methods.
+Table 48: Available sampling methods.

-21.2 Example Input File
+22.2 Example Input File